Miracle in Cell No. 7: Remakes

 The film was adapted into a Kannada movie in 2017 titled Pushpaka Vimana.

 Kross Pictures were supposed to produce the official Hindi remake of the movie in collaboration which was supposed to be directed by Umesh Shukla but eventually was not made.

 It was also adapted in 2019 in Turkey as 7.
 Koğuştaki Mucize starring Aras Bulut İynemli in the lead role.
 This is an entirely dramatic interpretation and adds several story elements and characters.
 The film was also adapted in the Philippines with the same title, starring Aga Muhlach, Bela Padilla and Xia Vigor.
 Indonesia adapted the film with the same title in 2022, and spawned to a sequel in 2024 titled 2nd Miracle in Cell No. 7, while remakes are being planned in Spain, and the United States.
+In 2025, a Mexican remake titled La Celda de los Milagros was released starring Omar Chaparro.